Melrose wins UK engineer GKN with $11 billion hostile bid

 “They have allowed a takeover to happen which may harm both our national security and industrial strategy,” she said.

+Meanwhile, the Committee on Foreign Investment in the United States, which reviews takeovers for possible security concerns, is yet to give its verdict on the deal.

-GKN, led by chief executive Anne Stevens, had put up a staunch defense that included striking a separate deal to merge its autos division with U.S. firm Dana (DAN.N), a tie-up that was dependent on the failure of the Melrose takeover.
+GKN, led by chief executive Anne Stevens, had put up a staunch defense against the unsolicited offer that included striking a separate deal to merge its autos division with U.S. firm Dana (DAN.N)

+That tie-up was dependent on the failure of the Melrose takeover and Dana said its deal was now “unlikely” to proceed.

 “We are delighted and grateful to have received support from GKN shareholders for our plan to create a UK industrial powerhouse with a market capitalization of over 10 billion pounds and a tremendous future,” said Christopher Miller, Melrose’s chairman.